joemoose/psiops/docs/zones.md

 Decisions, immediate movement, *action rolls*, then *results*.
 No rulers, no math.
 Grid combat asks, “*Where is everyone standing*?”
 Zone combat asks, “*Which part of the tactical landscape are you leveraging*?”

-## After Action
+## After Action Report

-If you’ve come up through tabletop combat with a battlemat and a measuring tape, zones will feel off at first.
+If you’ve come up through tabletop combat with a battlemat, miniatures, and a measuring tape, you’ll find these zones feel off at first.
 Lean into it.
 By the end of your first operation, you’ll enjoy the change of pace.
+PSIOPS could also fit easily into a skirmish game.
+What about a 2nd edition?